The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Coefficient objects

-\begin{prop} For every coefficient object $\calE_0$ and every connected finite étale cover $f_0:(Y_0,y)\to (X_0,x)$, we have $\Theta(\calE_0)=\Theta(f_0^*\calE_0)$. \end{prop} \begin{proof} After taking semi-simplification and twists, we may assume that $\calE_0$ is absolutely irreducible with finite order determinant.
+\begin{lemm} For every coefficient object $\calE_0$ and every connected finite étale cover $f_0:(Y_0,y)\to (X_0,x)$, we have $\Theta(\calE_0)=\Theta(f_0^*\calE_0)$. \end{lemm} \begin{proof} After taking semi-simplification and twists, we may assume that $\calE_0$ is absolutely irreducible with finite order determinant.
 In this case, the result is proven in \cite[Proposition 3.6.1]{Dri2} for lisse sheaves.
 The proof is the same for overconvergent $F$-isocrystals, as they satisfy étale descent by \cite{Ete}. \end{proof}